S&P CDO & CPDO Ratings Class Action

 The relevant CDOs and CPDOs (together Products) were rated ‘AAA’, ‘AA+’, ‘AA’ or ‘AA-‘ by S&P in and around the period 2005 to 2007.
-Thousands of CDOs have been listed as being possibly relevant.
+Thousands of CDOs and CPDOs have been listed as being possibly relevant.
 There are a variety of different types of CDOs, including CDOs known as “collateralised loan obligations”.

-You may be an eligible class member if you acquired an interest in such a CDO, even if you acquired it after 2007.
-How you acquired the interest does not necessarily prevent you from being a class member: this includes buying interests in the CDO in the initial issue or in a re-sale on a secondary market, or any other acquisition.
+You may be an eligible class member if you acquired an interest in such a Product, even if you acquired it after 2007.
+How you acquired the interest does not necessarily prevent you from being a class member: this includes buying interests in the Product in the initial issue or in a re-sale on a secondary market, or any other acquisition.

-Note that you may be a class member even if you acquired your interest in a Claim CDO on a secondary market and after the 2005 to 2007 period.
+Note that you may be a class member even if you acquired your interest in a Product on a secondary market and after the 2005 to 2007 period.

 It is alleged that:

-- S&P assigned credit ratings to CDOs when it was aware of serious flaws in its ratings model, and
+- S&P assigned credit ratings to the Products when it was aware of serious flaws in its ratings model, and

-- S&P falsely represented to the public that its process for rating CDOs was objective, independent and uninfluenced by any conflicts of interest that might compromise S&P’s analytical judgment.
+- S&P falsely represented to the public that its process for rating the Products was objective, independent and uninfluenced by any conflicts of interest that might compromise S&P’s analytical judgment.

 Funded Class Member